This website uses cookies. Read more about our cookie/privacy policy.

 Three nights of science fun.

 Discover the latest science research from University of Sheffield academics when Pint of Science returns this May.
-They'll each take their research out of the lab and into pubs, bars and creative spaces for a series of fascinating talks, demonstrations and live experiments.
+They'll each take their research out of the lab and into pubs, bars and creative spaces for a series of more than 40 fascinating talks, demonstrations and live experiments.

 You might also like...